 NVIDIA’s and AMD’s latest GPU generations are upon us, and probably the most relevant comparison for many gamers looking to upgrade their graphics card right now is the 4080 vs 7900 XT.

 These are currently two of the best graphics cards on the market, offering near-flagship performance without the eye-watering price tag of the RTX 4090.
-They’re still expensive—the 4080 more so—but that’s just the state of the market at the moment, thanks in large part to the GPU shortage.
+They’re still expensive—the 4080 more so—but that’s just the state of the market at the moment.

 While the RTX 4080 and RX 7900 XTX don’t quite offer RTX 4090-level performance, they offer more than enough performance for almost all gamers at any mainstream resolution and refresh rate.